melatroid/Capture-the-Rocket/README.md

 # Capture-the-Rocket
-a little console test game, have fun
+a little console test game created in C - GNU Compiler, have fun

+for best result use www.replit.com